AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/overview-of-profile-merge-rules.md

 ---

-# Overview of Profile Merge Rules
+# Overview of [!UICONTROL Profile Merge Rules]

-Understand what Profile Merge Rules are, how they work, and their value to the Marketer.
+Understand what [!UICONTROL Profile Merge Rules] are, how they work, and their value to the Marketer.

 >[!VIDEO](https://video.tv.adobe.com/v/28974/?quality=12)